checkly/docs.checklyhq.com/site/content/learn/playwright/_index.md

 ---
 title: Learn Playwright Testing & Automation Framework
 displayTitle: Learn Playwright
-description: Learn more about Playwright & Puppeteer with Checkly.
+description: Learn more about Playwright & monitoring with Checkly.
 Explore how to automate your web with a reliable, programmable monitoring workflow.
 displayDescription:
-  Learn more about Playwright & Puppeteer with Checkly.
+  Learn more about Playwright & Monitoring with Checkly.
 Explore how to automate your web with a reliable, programmable monitoring workflow.
 metatags:
-  title: Learn Playwright & Puppeteer - Browser Automation Frameworks
+  title: Learn Playwright & Checkly - Browser Automation

 ---

 Tips, tricks, and in-depth guides from the trenches.
-Learn how to use the popular open-source browser automation frameworks, Playwright and Puppeteer.
+Learn how to use the popular open-source browser automation framework, Playwright .
 This guide provides detailed information and examples how you can write high-quality scripts for testing and synthetic monitoring.

 ## Getting Started

-Have a look at how Playwright & Puppeteer work, what similarities they share, as well as the noticeable differences.

 <div class="cards-list">
 {{< doc-card